-"Nevertheless, such materials as we possess we may use; and looking to the 19th report, just published, of the Prison Inspectors of England and Wales, which sup-plies us with the returns of 1853, I find it there stated that the numbers 'for trial or tried at assizes or sessions' were 26,804; the summary convictions, 71,850-making a total of those who have come under the law, 98,654, or, in round numbers, about 100,000.
+"Nevertheless, such materials as we possess we may use; and looking to the 19th report, just published, of the Prison Inspectors of England and Wales, which supplies us with the returns of 1853, I find it there stated that the numbers 'for trial or tried at assizes or sessions' were 26,804 ; the summary convictions, 71,850-making a total of those who have come under the law, 98,654, or, in round numbers, about 100,000.
 Now, in that same year there were of juvenile offenders (that is, under 17 years) tried or for trial, 2105; summarily convicted, 9348-total, 11,453.
 We have, then, the proportion of juvenile to all crime for that year fixed at $11\frac{1}{2}$ per cent., and the figures for 1852 show a generally similar result.
-I will not weary you with statistics, but it is worth notice-and proof of what I state may be found in this same report-that, while the proportion of juvenile crime (that is, of crime committed under the age of 17) does not exceed the figure I have mentioned, the amount committed between the ages of 17 and 21 is absolutely enormous, forming, for these four years of life alone, nearly 25 per cent. of the whole.
+I will not weary you with statistics, but it is worth notice-and proof of what I state may be found in this same report -that, while the proportion of juvenile crime (that is, of crime committed under the age of 17) does not exceed the figure I have mentioned, the amount committed between the ages of 17 and 21 is absolutely enormous, forming, for these four years of life alone, nearly 25 per cent. of the whole.
 This fact is partially corroborated by the census returns of 1851, where of all the prisoners under sentence in Great Britain on a particular day, just 25 per cent. were found to be under 20 years of age, and a result almost identical with this was obtained by Mr. Redgrave, from the census of 1841.
 It is, indeed, a startling fact in the investigation of crime, that while the number of persons living at any one time between the ages of 15 and 20 forms only 1-10th of the entire population at that time, this tenth part of the population is guilty of nearly onefourth of the whole amount of detected crime.
-Now, I don't think that prison returns, or any returns, can give us an exact idea of the number of those with whom the reformatory movement may have to deal; there are lads who break the law, and get punished, who are yet in no sense habitual offenders; there is, perhaps, still a good deal of undetected crime in counties where no efficient police exists; and no statement of the number annually imprisoned can help us, except in the roughest way, to estimate the number of those who may be at large.
-This only we know, that more than 11,000 children, a large majority of them boys, pass yearly through the hands of justice; with how little reformatory effect in general, the large proportion of recommittals-nearly 4000 out of 11,000-shows plainly enough. . . speak with some hesitation when I say that, when the reformatory system comes fully into operation, I think you will not be sufficiently prepared to meet all contingencies, unless you reckon on a yearly influx of from 2000 to 3000 boys.
-The term of detention being at the utmost five years, but two-thirds of that time being the average, you might, according to that estimate, have at one time about 10,000 in process of reclamation. hope, however, I am exaggerating the requirements of the case."
+Now, I don't think that prison returns, or any returns, can give us an exact idea of the number of those with whom the reformatory movement may have to deal; there are lads who break the law, and get punished, who are yet in no sense habitual offenders; there is, perhaps, still a good deal of undetected crime in counties where no efficient police exists; and no statement of the number annually imprisoned can help us, except in the roughest way, to estimate the number of those who may be at large. is so conclusive that I cannot refrain from inserting This only we know, that more than 11,000 children, a it here.
+Of prisoners sentenced for the first time to large majority of them boys, pass yearly through the 14 days' confinement, there returned to gaol for new hands of justice; with how little reformatory effect in offences 75 per cent.; of those sentenced to 30 days, criminal parents.
+In seventy-five per cent. of the cases investigated by Mr. Clay, of Preston, the fault of the children lay at the door of the fathers and mothers.
+Crime, as well as pauperism, has a tendency to become hereditary.
+Illegitimate children, in particular, are apt to be neglected, and the consequence is that they form a large proportion of the children in gaol.
+The parents of criminal offspring, however, are generally out of our reach; they can only be influenced by slow processes, and their work of demoralization must and will go on; but the children lie within our power.
+Having sketched the history of previous reformatories, his Lordship went on:-